faust93/turbovnc/README.md

 **You have to build TigerVNC viewer manually** since H264 decoding is not included in the binary distros

-H264 parameters can be tuned according to your needs/preferences, see `h264.cfg` file
+H264 parameters can be tuned according to your needs/preferences, see `h264.cfg` for OpenH264 and `ffh264.cfg` for FFMpeg encoders

 ## Audio support